23Fold/emulator-comparison-foundry/COMPARE.md

 ## Conclusion

-- Contract Deployment: zkSync Sepolia uses approximately 26.58% less gas but costs approximately 83.57% more in ETH.
+- **Contract Deployment**: zkSync Sepolia uses approximately 26.58% less gas compared to the emulator.
+However, it costs approximately 83.57% more in ETH due to the higher gas price.

-- Transfers: zkSync Sepolia uses approximately 0.086% more gas but costs approximately 74.98% less in ETH.
+- **Transfers**: zkSync Sepolia uses approximately 0.086% more gas than the emulator.
+Despite this, it costs approximately 74.98% less in ETH, making it more cost-effective for transfers.